ni/measurement-plugin-python/CONTRIBUTING.md

 # Testing

-`ni-measurement-service` includes tests suites under the directory `tests\` that exercises the python and grpc modules.
-The GitHub CI run these tests for you when a PR is raised targeting the main branch.
-It is recommended that during development you run the tests locally before raising PR.
+`ni-measurement-service` includes tests under the directory `tests\` that exercises the python and grpc modules.
+The GitHub CI run these tests for PRs targeting the main branch.
+It is recommended that during development you run the tests locally before creating a PR.

 In order to run the `ni-measurement-service` tests locally: